-9.9.10.3 Students who receive a failed grade in a Teaching Block Practice will be put on FE probation.
+- 9.9.10.3 Students who receive a failed grade in a Teaching Block Practice will be put on FE probation.
 Normally, the minimum period for FE probation is one semester.
 A Case Conference will be convened to discuss the case, review evidences after investigation and recommend remedial work for every failure case.
 The student concerned is required to fulfill the remedial work and produce a report with evidences to show how he/she has addressed the recommendations.
 The FE probation status will be lifted, upon the endorsement of the Chairperson of the Case Conference on the student's report.
-The students will not be allowed to conduct Teaching Block Practice until FE probation is lifted.
+The students will not be allowed to conduct Teaching Block Practice until FE probation is lifted. - 9.9.10.4 Students should complete a minimum of 7 credit points in each Field Experience and Experiential Learning Semester (for students admitted in 2019/20 and thereafter).
+Students shall only take Field Experience and/or Experiential Learning Courses (including Co-curricular and Service Learning courses and Experiential Learning courses) and Honours Project/Capstone Project, but not other regular taught courses in the Field Experience and Experiential Learning Semester.